Skip to content

 Create the Server

 Now define the mock surface itself.
-This server listens on port 8080 and maps GET /data to the stub you just created.
+This server listens on port 8080 and maps GET /data to the stub created in the previous step.

 var server = new ServerConfig